-Granada is a city rich with history and spectacular architecture, offering a mix of cultures and influences dating back to the Romans and the Moors.
-Here, culture, art, and architecture from North Africa and Europe collide, creating one of Spain’s most interesting and unique cities.
+Granada is a city rich with history, spectacular architecture, and a mix of cultures and influences dating back to the Romans and the Moors.
+Here, culture, art, and architecture from North Africa and Europe collide.

 I loved my time in Granada.
 There are countless museums, monuments, and statues worth seeing and exploring, which are perfect for the budget-minded traveler.
-And with its perfect weather and incredible food scene, it should come as no surprise that Granada is one of my favorite cities in Spain.
+And, with its perfect weather and incredible food scene, Granada just punches above its weight.
+I’ve never met a traveler who didn’t love it here.

-This travel guide to Granada can give you everything you need to know to eat well, save money, and see the best sights the city has to offer.
+This travel guide to Granada will show you how to eat well, save money, and see the best sights the city has to offer.

 Top 5 Things to See and Do in Granada